mali5820k/Cobralyth/README.md

 - Other informative update(s) notes:
    - I had to delete the old repository for the sake of cleaning up the entire project.
 This is now the latest project with the files carrying over from the previous repo version that was deleted.
 The license was originally from 2022, so that was the only adjustment I made in this repo's license to revert it back to 2022 from 2023.
    -  Lastly, the Go-approach that I started is archived as a deprecated branch if anyone is interested in taking a look at it.

+# Acknowledgements:
+  - The design and implementation of the language, SIBCRT, and the EC architecture are fully my own, developed independently and adhering to FOSS principles.
+Conversations with ChatGPT served as a valuable sounding board, helping to explore, clarify, and polish concepts and potential approaches to implementation without directly shaping the underlying design.
+  - With that said, I am thankful for ChatGPT and feel it was an invaluable experience to bounce ideas off of and discuss many aspects of compiler and programming language design with, essentially like a research partner who helped me learn how to discover what design and planning a complex compiler project looks like and ultimately motivated me to create a project that is my own work.
+  As a matter of fact, the first bullet-point of this acknowledgements section was generated by ChatGPT itself.
+And to further clarify, there is no AI generated code used in this project as it is my own original work and original concepts, ideas, and documentation, and the first paragraph in this Acknoledgements section is the only one generated by ChatGPT so I could say more in a concise fashion.